andrewshostak/result-service/README.md

 Activate ResultService
-ResultService->>ResultService: Gets team ids by aliases from the DB ResultService->>ResultService: Gets match by team ids and starting time from the DB alt match is found and result status is in scheduled/received
+ResultService->>ResultService: Gets team ids by aliases from the DB ResultService->>ResultService: Gets match by team ids and starting time from the DB alt match is found and result status is scheduled
     ResultService-->>API: Returns match response end
 ResultService->>+FootballAPI: Sends a request with season, timezone, date, team id